nafarlee/git-good/README.md

 #### `git config --global user.email "coolguy@email.com"`

 Tell `git` to `config` our git settings `--global`ly by changing our `user.email` for further commits to `coolguy@email.com`

+### `git init` and `git clone`

+These commands might seem like strange candidates to be lumped together, but they are really two sides to the same coin.
+Both are run once when you initially want to start working on a project.

+`init` is run when the very first person on a project decides they want git in their project's life.
+This can be before any code is written, or later down the line when you already have some code.

+`clone` is run everytime someone wants the project (including absolutely ALL Git project information) to exist on their computer, allowing them to contribute just like any other person.

+Typically one person runs the `init` command once at the start of the project, and then whenever a new developer is interested in contributing, they `clone` that same project and then forever have that project.

+#### `git init`

+Tell `git` to `init`ialize the current directory to be managed by git.
+Ultimately, this just created the .git folder and all its necessary contents.

+#### `git clone <URL>`

+Tell `git` to grab the Git project metadata hosted at the URL, and make a `clone` of the project under the current working directory.